 Treatment of meperidine overdose:

 First, because of potential respiratory failure, the patients’ airway should be reestablished by ventilation.
-Then the patient can be managed by activated charcoal to reduce absorption of the medication in the gastrointestinal (GI) tract by almost 60% (time-dependent).
-IV fluids should be used to flush out the medication from patients’ system and balance the acid/base and minerals of the body.
-Use of gastric lavage or stomach pumping will wash out the stomach content.
-Laxatives can be used to induce defecation to remove the poison from the GI tract.
-Hemodialysis may be used to filter the patient’s blood.
-Administration of opioids antagonists like naloxone to reverse the drug’s effects is another means that can be used.
-Intravenous hydrocortisone or prednisone have been used to treat the severe reactions.
+Then the patient can be managed by activated charcoal to reduce the absorption of the medication in the gastrointestinal (GI) tract by almost 60% (time-dependent).
+IV fluids are useful for flushing the medication from patients’ system while balancing the acid/base equilibrium and minerals of the body.
+The use of gastric lavage or stomach pumping will wash out the stomach content.
+Laxatives can be an option to induce defecation to remove the poison from the GI tract.
+Hemodialysis may help to filter the patient’s blood.
+Administration of opioids antagonists like naloxone to reverse the drug’s effects is another means of addressing overdose.
+Intravenous hydrocortisone or prednisone is also a choice to treat severe reactions.
 Clinicians can add intravenous chlorpromazine in those cases exhibiting hypertension and hyperpyrexia.

 After the recovery, these patients should participate in addiction treatment programs for the treatment of underlying causes of addiction and support the patient in the process of rehabilitation.

 All healthcare workers, including the pharmacist and nurse practitioner, should be aware that meperidine is no longer considered to be safer than other opiates.
 It appears that risks of addiction, biliary spasm, and renal colic are equal to other opioids.
 Additionally, due to its toxic metabolite is known as normeperidine, which has serotonergic properties, it correlates with an increased risk of serotonin syndrome and seizure.
 This correlation has led to meperidine's removal from the World Health Organization's list of essential medicines, the list of most effective and safe medicines in the health system in 2003.